OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-Python.md

 ---
-title: Using Git
+title: Using Python
 layout: guide.hbs
 columns: two
 devices: [ Omega2 ]
 order: 2
 ---

-# Installing and Using Git
+# Installing and Using Python

 // brief intro to Python (scripting language, easy to write)